Ramar-Periyaraju/Ramar-Periyaraju.github.io/_posts/2024-06-26-SupervisedLearning.md

 ## What is Supervised Learning?

 Supervised learning involves training a model on a labeled dataset, which means that each training example is paired with an output label.
-The goal is to learn a mapping from inputs to outputs that can be used to predict the labels of new, unseen data[1][2].
+The goal is to learn a mapping from inputs to outputs that can be used to predict the labels of new, unseen data.

 ### Example Use Cases

 - **Customer sentiment analysis**: Identifying and characterizing critical information inside massive amounts of brand sentiment data.
 - **Object and image recognition**: Locating, isolating, and classifying objects in images and videos.
 - **Predictive analytics**: Developing systems to deliver insights into various data points.
-- **Spam detection**: Classifying emails as spam or non-spam based on patterns in the data[1][2].
+- **Spam detection**: Classifying emails as spam or non-spam based on patterns in the data.

 ## Linear Regression

 Linear regression is a type of supervised learning algorithm used for predicting a continuous output variable based on one or more input features.
-It assumes a linear relationship between the dependent variable (output) and the independent variables (input)[4].
+It assumes a linear relationship between the dependent variable (output) and the independent variables (input).

 ### Simple Linear Regression